ruuda/blog/posts/2014-08-01-path-tracer.md

 - Iterators _do_ make it a lot more convenient to implement `TonemapUnit::FindExposure`, even with the flaw mentioned above.
   More functional, less loops.
 Like LINQ in C#.
 - The operator `+=` cannot be overloaded.
 Apparently the compiler does not replace it with a load, +, store.
 That is a shame.
+- All these lifetimes and borrowing really make you consider ownership.
+I think this is a good thing.
+  All other languages have it as well, but it is mostly implicit, and you can violate the contract.
+Rust enforces it statically.
+  I like that.